 Preparation of plant extract/fractions

-Stock concentrations of 100 mg/mLwas prepared with 10% DMSO by dissolving 0.5 g each of the methanol extract and its fractions (ethylacetate and n-butanol) in 5 mL 10% DMSO and two-fold serial dilution was carried out to obtain three more concentrations of 50, 25 and 12.5 mg/mL.
+Stock concentrations of 100 mg/mLwereprepared with 10% DMSO by dissolving 0.5 g each of the methanol extract and its fractions (ethylacetate and n-butanol) in 5 mL 10DMSO and two-fold serial dilution werecarried out to obtain three more concentrations of 50, 25 and 12.5 mg/mL.

 Preparation of culture media

 The sabouraud dextrose agar (SDA) and broth as growth media were weighed and prepared with distilled water according to the manufacturer's specifications.
-SDA was gently heated to aid its dissolution, it was dispensed into sterile petri dishes and allowed to cool and solidify.
+SDA was gently heated to aid its dissolution, it was dispensed into sterile Petri dishes and allowed to cool and solidify.
 These were kept aseptically until ready for use.

-Determination of antifungal activity of T.globiferus
+Determination of the antifungal activity of T.globiferus

 Cultivation and standardization of the test organisms

 Eighteen-hour solid culture of Candida albicanswas suspended in sterile Sabouraud dextrose liquid medium.
-It was standardized in accordance with Clinical Laboratory Standards Institute (CLSI, 2002)by inoculating in normal saline to compare its turbidity to 0.5 McFarland standard which is approximately 1.0 × 106 CFU/mL.Trichophytonspp.and Aspergillus nigerwere harvested from 6 day old Sabouraud dextrose agar (SDA) slant cultures, the spore suspension was standardized to 1.0 x 106 spores / mL using spectrophotometer at 530 nm.
+It was standardized by the Clinical Laboratory Standards Institute (CLSI, 2002)by inoculating in normal saline to compare its turbidity to 0.5 McFarland standard which is approximately 1.0 × 106 CFU/mL.Trichophytonspp.and Aspergillus nigerwasharvested from 6 days old Sabouraud dextrose agar (SDA) slant cultures, the spore suspension was standardized to 1.0 x 106 spores / mL using a spectrophotometer at 530 nm.

 Antifungal screening of T.globiferus

-The antifungal activity of the crude methanol extract, ethyl acetate and n-butanol fractions were determined according to the method described byOlowosuluet al. (2005).
-Sabouraud dextrose agar (SDA) as the growth medium was prepared according to Manufacturer’s instructions and autoclaved at 121oC for 15 min, the media was transferred into sterile petri dishes and allowed to cool and solidify.
+The antifungal activity of the crude methanol extract, ethyl acetate, and n-butanol fractions wasdetermined according to the method described byOlowosuluet al. (2005).
+Sabouraud dextrose agar (SDA) as the growth medium was prepared according to Manufacturer’s instructions and autoclaved at 121oC for 15 min, the media was transferred into sterile Petri dishes and allowed to cool and solidify.
 Wells were punched on the plates using a sterile cork borer of 8 mm diameter.
-0.1 mL of the inoculum was seeded and spread evenly over the surface of the sterilized media using a sterile cotton swab, the wells were filled separately with 200 μL solution of the graded concentration of extract/fractions and 0.05 mg/mL Fluconazole which served as positive control, 10%DMSO was used as negative control, plate were incubated at 27 oC for 48-72 h, zone of inhibition was measured using transparent ruler.
+0.1 mL of the inoculum was seeded and spread evenly over the surface of the sterilized media using a sterile cotton swab, the wells were filled separately with 200 μL solution of the graded concentration of extract/fractions and 0.05 mg/mL Fluconazole which served as positive control, 10%DMSO was used as negative control, plate wasincubated at 27 oC for 48-72 h, zone of inhibition was measured using transparent ruler.
 The experiment was carried out in triplicates.

 Determination of minimum inhibitory concentration (MIC)

 The minimum inhibitory concentration (MIC) was determined using a 96 wells microtitre plate as previously described byKhatoonet al. (2014).
 100μL of Sabouraud Dextrose broth was added into each microwell of the microtitreplate.
 100μL of the extract/fractions was added into well-1 to make 200 μL total volume.
-100 μL of the mixture (extract/fractions) and media was taken from well-1 to well-2 and serially diluted ( 2-fold) up to well-10 where 100 μL finally discarded from the last well, well 11 (extract blank)served as negativecontrol and well-12 (media + inoculum) which served aspositive control.
+100 μL of the mixture (extract/fractions) and media was taken from well-1 to well-2 and serially diluted ( 2-fold) up to well-10 where 100 μL finally discarded from the last well, well 11 (extract blank)served as negativecontrol and well-12 (media + inoculum) which served asa positive control.
 100 μL of the fungal spore suspension approximately (1 × 106spores mL-1) was added to each well except for well-11 of the microplate.
-The microplates wascovered with aluminum foil and incubated at 27 °C for 48 hr.The experiment was performed in triplicate.
+The microplates werecovered with aluminum foil and incubated at 27 °C for 48 h.The experiment was performed in triplicate.
 The MIC of the extract/fraction is the lowest concentration that caused growth inhibition of more than 90% after 48 h of incubation (Paola et al., 2010).

 Determination of Minimum fungicidal concentration (MFC)